In Him Ministries:

 The only laws Christians are expected to follow are the commands and teachings given in the New Covenant.

-If you are in Christ, you are a new creation, made in the image of Christ (2 Cor.
+If you are in Christ, you are a new creation made in Christ’s own image (2 Cor.
 5:17; Gal.
 6:15).
-Why would you ever want to go back and try to live under the Law again?
+Why would you ever want to go back and try to live under the Law of sin and death again?

 “Unless otherwise indicated, all Scripture quotations are from the ESV® Bible”